Application Process and Deadlines

 - Note to Second Year Students: Second year students on summer exchange may need to make plans to return to Philadelphia to attend Wharton’s graduation ceremony in May.
 Delaying arrival until after graduation may violate the host school’s registration policies.
 It is the responsibility of the student to ensure that all Wharton graduation requirements are met prior to summer exchange.
 Additionally, please note that students going on exchange in the summer following their second year will officially graduate in August.

-While on a full-semester exchange, students are expected to take the equivalent of four Wharton credits or two Wharton credits if on a half-semester exchange.
-Keep in mind that MBA students are allowed to earn four credits of the 19 required for graduation outside of Wharton.
+While on a full-semester exchange, students are expected to take the equivalent of four Wharton course units or two Wharton course units if on a half-semester exchange.
+Keep in mind that MBA students are allowed to earn four course units of the 19 required for graduation outside of Wharton.
 All courses taken on exchange are electives.
-You may not receive credit towards your major or flexible core reuiqrements.
+You may not receive credit towards your major or flexible core requirements.
 If you are interested in the exchange program, you should plan your academic schedule carefully and talk with your department advisor.

 Exchange Program Policies